 This 6 Day Tanzania Northern Circuit Safari offers you an opportunity to visit all the major parks of the northern circuit.
-Visit Tanzania’s Northern best parks with breathtaking wildlife (Ngorongoro crater, Serengeti, Tarangire and Lake Manyara National Park) in the midst of some of the most diverse landscapes and the variety and volume of wildlife we see are unforgettable.
-Epic, in the true sense of the word!
+Visit Tanzania’s Northern best parks with breathtaking wildlife; Ngorongoro crater, Serengeti, Tarangire and Lake Manyara National Park in the midst of some of the most diverse landscapes and the variety and the highest volume of wildlife you will ever see.

 The next two days are set aside for full-day game drives upon the Serengeti.
 The Serengeti harbors an abundance of wildlife such as impala, buffalo, crocodile, and hippo, is more well-known for its great migrating herds of zebra, antelope, and wildebeest.
 The animals’ trek is determined by the rainfall and varies from year to year.
 In November and December, the animals move from the northern region, dominated by woodlands and hills, to the grassy plains of the south.
 During the longer rainy season from April to June, they return to the north.
 Apart from the migrating herds, we may have the opportunity to see the resident predators, leopards, cheetah, and lions, fulfilling their role in the circle of life.

 After an unforgettable day, we will return to our accommodation for relaxation, dinner, and our overnight sleep on The Endless Plain.

 This is yet another day to explore Serengeti’s varied zones on unbeaten game drives.
 Should your travel dates be in the months between December to April, you should come well braced for the thrilling migration as it happens in the central and southern part of Serengeti National Park.
 We can have a full day to track the herds, lions hunts are also not uncommon during this time of the year.
 After an unforgettable day, we will return to our accommodation for relaxation, dinner, and our overnight sleep on The Endless Plain.